Financial Aid & Credit Balance Refunds

 The school and the student share the responsibility for returning Title IV aid.
 The school returns "unearned" Title IV funds that have been paid to the school to cover the student's institutional charges received from Title IV grant and/or loan programs.

-If the student owes funds back to the Title IV programs, the institution will advise the student within 45 days of determining that the student withdrew.
-The student has 45 days from the date of notification from the institution to take action on the over payment.
-If the student's portion of unearned Title IV funds included a federal grant, the student has to pay no more than 50% of the initial amount that the student is responsible for returning.
+If the student owes funds back to the Title IV programs, the institution will advise the student within 30 days of determining that the student withdrew.
+The student has 45 days from the date of notification from the institution to take action on any grant over payment.
 Immediate repayment of the unearned loan amount is not required because the student repays the loan to the lender according to the terms or conditions in the promissory note.
-The institution will advise the lender of the student's withdrawal within 45 days of determining the student withdrew.

 NOTE: Dollar amounts are for example only and are not true current costs.